calvin-mcd/the-PETER-keyboard/README.md

 ## Credits

- As always big thanks to the many people who helped me with the pcb, firmware and much more!
-Escpecially NoahK#1290, Iceage#8817, Dana#5035, Sierry#7140 & TweetyDaBird#3276!
+ As always big thanks to the many people who helped me with the pcb, firmware, case design and much more!
+Escpecially NoahK#1290, Gizzle#9369, Iceage#8817, Dana#5035, Sierry#7140 & TweetyDaBird#3276!

 Any questions, contact Calvin#0563 on Discord.